scieloorg/cited-references/README.md

 Analyzes Documents with regard to several attributes.
 It acts in the documents database.

+## Create references database ref_scielo

+Creates the references database named ref_scielo.
+The script receives as data input the name of the documents database.
+A new database (in the local MongoDB) will be created where each _id is `'_'.join([pid, citation_index_number])` and each value is the citation's content of the documents database.
+The ref_scielo's collections will be the same as of the documents' database.

+**How to use**

+`$ ./create_ref_scielo.py refSciELO_001`

-## Create/Update citations database refSciELO
+## Update references database ref_scielo

-Creates or updates the references database named refSciELO.
+Updates the references database named ref_scielo.

 ## Analyze Reference